Google Review Calculator

 📈 Ranking Signal: Google reviews contribute to local search rankings, as they signal relevance, quality, and trustworthiness to Google’s algorithm.
 Businesses with more positive reviews and higher ratings often rank higher in local search and Google Maps.

-🌐 Click-Through Rates (CTR): Positive reviews and high star ratings attract more clicks from searchers, increasing visibility and engagement, which further boosts SEO performance.
+🌐 Click-Through Rates (CTR): Positive reviews and high star ratings can attract more clicks from searchers, increasing visibility and engagement, which can further improve SEO performance.

 📣 Social Proof: Reviews act as endorsements, building trust and credibility with potential customers.
 A business with strong reviews is more likely to convert searchers into leads or customers.

-📚 Keyword Relevance: Review content often contains keywords naturally, which can help with SEO by associating the business with relevant search terms, especially if they reviews are included on relevant webpages.
+📚 Keyword Relevance: Review content often contains keywords naturally, which can aid SEO efforts by associating the business with relevant search terms, especially if the reviews are included on relevant webpages.
+Additionally, Google will feature specific reviews for relevant searches, which can help your profile stand out and capture more clicks and calls.

 📍 Local Pack Optimization: Reviews are a significant factor in appearing in the coveted “Local 3-Pack” on Google, driving more traffic and leads.